abencini/website/README.md

 # Publish

-Developers and maintainers can update (by publishing) the website using Mixture app.
+Developers and maintainers can publish a newer version of the website using Mixture app on Mac or Windows.

-Do the following:
+Follow the few steps below and you're good to go:

 1. Open Apex-net website in Mixture app
 2. Go to "Tools" and click on "Convert to HTML"